 The criteria for evaluation are mainly customized for different testing objectives.
-The ultimate measure of a fuzzer is the number of identified distinct vulnerabilities.
-In addition, it is common to assess the fuzzer performance based on code coverage~\cite{klees2018evaluating}.
-Many techniques measure code coverage, and some solely rely on code coverage as the evaluation criterion, such as FairFuzz~\cite{9000039}.
+The ultimate measure of a fuzzer is the number of distinct vulnerabilities identified.
+In addition, it is common to assess fuzzer performance based on code coverage~\cite{klees2018evaluating}.
+Many techniques measure code coverage, and some rely solely on code coverage as the evaluation criterion, such as FairFuzz~\cite{9000039}.

-Fuzz4All mentioned that code coverage measurement was used to evaluate the performance of the fuzzer.
-To maintain consistency, line coverage for each evaluation target was reported.
+Fuzz4All mentioned that the code coverage measurement was used to evaluate the performance of the fuzzer.
+To maintain consistency, the line coverage for each evaluation target was reported.
 However, there is no inherent basis to directly associate maximizing code coverage with vulnerability identification.
-In~\cite{klees2018evaluating}, a statistical analysis of 32 fuzzy testing papers is conducted to examine the experimental methods.
-They emphasis an urgent need for well-designed and thoroughly evaluated benchmark suites for fuzzing test.
+In Kless's fuzzing test evaluating research, a statistical analysis of 32 fuzzy testing papers is conducted to examine the experimental methods.
+They emphasize an urgent need for well-designed and thoroughly evaluated benchmark suites for fuzzing tests.

-Many traditional fuzzing test evaluation criteria have been used to assess LLMs-based fuzzer.
-Consequentely, there is a need for a universal and tailored evaluation framework specifically designed for LLMs-based fuzzer.
+Many traditional fuzzing test evaluation criteria have been used to evaluate LLM-based fuzzer.
+However, a proper evaluation for the specific fuzzing techniques is still hard to achieve. \cite{metzman2021fuzzbench} Consequentely, there is a need for a universal and tailored evaluation framework specifically designed for LLM-based fuzzer.
 The new evaluation framework should extend the evaluations of different LLMs used by fuzzers.
-It should compare the efficiency of fuzzers utilizing LLM with traditional fuzzers under consistent parameters, environments, and test subjects.
-Thus, it could be universally applicable to the majority of LLMs-based fuzzer.
+It should compare the efficiency of LLM-based fuzzers with traditional fuzzers under consistent parameters, environments, and test subjects.
+Thus, it could be universally applicable to the majority LLM-based fuzzers.
 It will be a crucial standard for measuring the performance of such technologies in the future.